94,730,000 hectares (947,300 sq. km.) (365,754 sq. mi.)

 Savanna, tropical and subtropical forest, montane

-Agriculture is Tanzania’s economic mainstay, employing four of five workers and accounting for 85% of its exports.
-The economy has been growing at about 6% each year since 2009, thanks to gold and other mineral production plus a healthy tourism industry.
+Agriculture is Tanzania’s economic mainstay, accounting for almost 70 percent of employment and contributing nearly 30 percent to its GDP.
+The economy has been growing at about 6 percent each year since 2002 until 2017 when it reached an all-time high growth rate of nearly 11 percent, thanks to gold and other mineral production as well as a healthy tourism industry.

 Tanzania’s natural beauty and sheer density of plant and wildlife species make it a top destination for ecotourists.
-Almost a third of the country is protected, providing habitat for scores of species across 14 national parks.
-A fifth of Africa’s large mammals can be found within its borders, including lions, hippos, elephants, zebra, and wildebeest, whose mass migration through the Serengeti is a major draw for safaris.
+Almost a third of the country is protected, providing habitat for scores of species across 16 national parks and community wildlife management areas.
+A wide variety of Africa’s large mammals can be found within its borders, including lions, hippos, elephants, zebra, and wildebeest, whose mass migration through the Serengeti is a major draw for safaris.

-As with other African nations, the majority of Tanzanians are forced to live off the land, which, in turn, compromises it.
+As with other African nations, the majority of Tanzanians are forced to live off of the land, which, in turn, compromises it.
 With trees often the only source for fuel, deforestation has led to soil erosion.
-That and overgrazing by livestock has led to desertification in some parts of the country.
-Subsistence farmers then venture closer to wildlife to find fertile land.
+Overgrazing by livestock has led to desertification in some parts of the country forcing subsistence farmers to venture closer to wildlife to find fertile land.

 Clashes are inevitable.
 Elephants, zebras, and other species destroy crops.
-Distraught farmers resort to killing wildlife to protect their own livelihood.
-Individual conflicts like this pale in comparison to the massive wildebeest migration: Only 15% of this natural phenomenon occurs on protected land.
-As the herds move, predators follow and nomadic herders’ helpless livestock is caught in the middle.
+Distraught farmers resort to killing wildlife to protect their livelihoods.
+The increase in retaliatory killings of elephants ultimately reduces the tolerance of the local communities towards wildlife and even turns some into willing international poaching syndicates.
+Individual conflicts like this pale in comparison to the massive wildebeest migration: As the herds move, predators follow and nomadic herders’ helpless livestock is caught in the middle.
+New development interrupts this iconic migration.

 Protection alone isn’t enough.
 Providing Tanzanians with sustainable ways to raise crops and livestock, as well as providing other economic opportunities, will not only take the stress off the land, it will avoid deadly run-ins with wildlife.